-Programme Activity Priority Implementation progress to date 3.1 Conduct studies on marine turtles and their habitats targeted to their conservation and management a) Conduct baseline studies or gather secondary information on marine turtle populations and their habitats b) Initiate and/or continue long-term monitoring of priority marine turtle populations in order to assess conservation status c) Characterise genetic identity of marine turtle populations d) Identify migratory routes through the use of tagging, genetic studies and/or satellite tracking e) Carry out studies on marine turtle population dynamics and survival rates f) Conduct research on the frequency and pathology of diseases of marine turtles g) Promote the use of traditional ecological knowledge in research studies h) Review periodically and evaluate research and monitoring activities 3.2 Conduct collaborative research and monitoring a) Identify and include priority research and monitoring needs in regional and sub-regional action plans b) Conduct collaborative studies and monitoring on genetic identity, conservation status, migrations, and other biological and ecological aspects of marine turtles 3.3 Analyse data to support mitigation of threats and to assess and improve conservation politics a) Prioritise populations for conservation actions b) Identify population trends c) Use research results to improve management, mitigate threats and assess the efficacy of conservation activities (e.g. hatchery management practices, habitat loss, etc.) 3.4 Exchange information a) Standardise methods and levels of data collection and adopt or develop an agreed set of protocols for inter alia monitoring of nesting beaches, feeding ground studies, genetic sampling, and collection of mortality data b) Determine the most appropriate methods for information dissemination c) Exchange at regular intervals scientific and technical information and expertise among nations, scientific institutions, non-governmental and international organisations, in order to develop and implement best practice approaches to conservation of marine turtles and their habitats d) Disseminate traditional knowledge on marine turtles and their habitats for conservation and management e) Compile on a regular basis data on marine turtle populations of regional interest
+Programme Activity Prior -ity Implementation progress to date Further specific actions 3.1 Conduct studies on marine turtles and their habitats targeted to a) Conduct baseline studies or gather secondary information on marine turtle populations and their habitate. their conservation and management Initiate and/or continue long-term monitoring of priority marine turtle populations in order to assess conservation status c) Characterise genetic identity of marine turtle populations d) Identify migratory routes through the use of tagging, genetic studies and/or satellite tracking e) Carry out studies on marine turtle population dynamics and survival rates f) Conduct research on the frequency and pathology of diseases of marine turtles g) Promote the use of traditional ecological knowledge in research studies h) Review periodically and evaluate research and monitoring activities 3.2 Conduct collaborative research and monitoring a) Identify and include priority research and monitoring needs in regional and sub-regional action plans b) Conduct collaborative studies and monitoring on genetic identity, conservation status, migrations, and other biological and ecological aspects of marine turtles

+Programme Activity Prior -ity Implementation progress to date Further specific actions 3.3 Analyse data to support mitigation of threats and to assess and improve a) Prioritise populations for conservation actions conservation politics b) Identify population trends c) Use research results to improve management, mitigate threats and assess the efficacy of conservation activities (e.g. hatchery management practices, habitat loss, etc.) 3.4 Exchange information Standardise methods and levels of data collection and adopt or develop an agreed set of protocols for inter alia monitoring of nesting beaches, feeding ground studies, genetic sampling, and collection of mortality data b) Determine the most appropriate methods for information dissemination c) Exchange at regular intervals scientific and technical information and expertise among nations, scientific institutions, non-governmental and international organisations, in order to develop and implement best practice approaches to conservation of marine turtles and their habitats d) Disseminate traditional knowledge on marine turtles and their habitats for conservation and management e) Compile on a regular basis data on marine turtle populations of regional interest